PurpurMC/PurpurDocs/mkdocs/Permissions.md

 ## allow.special.<mob_id&gt;
 Requires [`<mob_id>.ridable`](../Configuration#mobs) to be enabled in purpur.yml

-- This permission gives the ability to activate a ridable mob's special ability.
+- This permission gives the ability to activate a rideable mob's special ability.
 Not all mobs have a special ability.
 Just replace "<mob_id&gt;" with the mob's Entity ID.